All Episodes

 We won that fight.

-Now Pam Bondy wants to roll it back for no reason.
+Now Pam Bondi wants to roll it back for no reason.

-The employee who didn't print the flyer who was already fired by his employer.
+The employee who didn't print the flyer was already fired by his employer.

 This stuff is being handled successfully through free speech and free markets.

-We need the attorney general to focus on bringing down the left-wing terror cells, not prosecuting office depot, for God's sake, and he adds, between this free speech nonsense and Epstein, Pam Bondy has committed two is the most egregious errors we've ever seen from an attorney general.
+Between this free speech nonsense and Epstein, Pam Bondi has committed two is the most egregious errors we've ever seen from an attorney general.

 How many seismic fuck-ups will Trump permit her before he cuts her loose?

-This is a ten strikes is this a ten strikes in your out deal or what?
+Is this a 10 strikes in your out deal or what?

-That's good commentary from Matt Walsh because uh I know that he's a pretty conservative guy, and there you are.
+That's a good commentary from Matt Walsh because I know that he's a pretty conservative guy.

-If someone was doing that, what like I don't want to say like what would Charlie Kirk do as if it's a sort of a new what would Jesus do?
+If someone was doing that, I don't want to say, what would Charlie Kirk do as if it's a sort of a new, what would Jesus do?

-I mean, I did see one where he got pretty angry with Cenk Urger, I don't know how to say Cchenk's surname, just say Cenk generally, don't you?
+I mean, I did see one where he got pretty angry with Chenk Uga.

 No, let her speak.